wlsong/PyLipID/README.md

 **-pdb**: Provide a PDB structure onto which the binding site information will be mapped.
 Using this flag will generate a 'show_binding_site_info.py' file in the -save_dir directory, which allows users to check the mapped binding site information in PyMol.
 Users can run the generated script by 'python show_binding_site_info.py' to open such a PyMol session.

-**-pymol_gui**: Show the PyMol session of binding site information on the run of the calcution.
+**-pymol_gui**: Show the PyMol session of binding site information at the end of calculation.
 Need to be used in conjuction with -pdb.

 **-chain**: Select the chain of the structure provided by -pdb to which the binding site information mapped.
 This option is useful when the pdb structure has multiple chains.

 ## Application Examples:
-The standard application that may suits the general use:
+A standard check on lipid interactions:
 ```
 conda activate PyLipID
 python pylipid.py -f ./run_1/md.xtc ./run_2/md.xtc -c ./run_1/protein_lipids.gro ./run_2/protein_lipids.gro